daostack/migration/README.md

   "tokenName": "The DAO Token", // Sets the name of your DAO token "tokenSymbol": "TDT", // Sets the name of your DAO token symbol

-  // Needed only if you would like to use Contribution Reward scheme in your DAO "ContributionReward": [{
-    "voteParams": 0 // The index of the parameters in the voting machines parameters array }],
-  // Needed only if you would like to use Generic Scheme scheme in your DAO "GenericScheme": [{
-    // The address of the contract the Generic Scheme can call.
-    "targetContract": "0x0000000000000000000000000000000000000000"
-    "votingMachine": "0x00000000000000000000votingmachineaddress" // The address of your voting machine (default is Genesis Protocol address)
-    "voteParams": 1 // The index of the parameters in the voting machines parameters array (default is 0) }],
   // Allow you to deploy and call any contract you might need during the migration "StandAloneContracts":[
      {